peteroupc/MailLib/docs/PeterO.Mail.MediaType.md

     public static PeterO.Mail.MediaType Parse(
         string mediaTypeValue);

 Parses a media type string and returns a media type object.
+This method checks the syntactic validity of the string, but not whether it has all parameters it's required to have or whether the parameters themselves are set to valid values for the parameter.

 <b>Parameters:</b>